 Valero’s refining margin indicators

-Earlier in this series, we analyzed Tesoro’s (TSO) refining index and Marathon Petroleum’s (MPC) refining margin indicators for 1Q17.
-Now, we’ll analyze the refining margin indicators published by Valero Energy (VLO).
-These indicators point toward VLO’s likely margin trend in 1Q17.
+Now, let’s analyze the refining margin indicators published by Valero Energy (VLO).
+These indicators point toward VLO’s likely margin trend in 4Q16.

-Valero Energy (VLO) publishes regional crack indicators in the four regions where its refineries operate—the US Gulf Coast (or USGC), US Mid-Continent (or Midcon), US West Coast (or USWC), and North Atlantic.
+Valero Energy publishes regional crack indicators where its refineries operate.
+The four areas where Valero operates its refineries are the US Gulf Coast (or USGC), the US Midcontinent, the US West Coast (or USWC), and the North Atlantic.

-However, USWC rose from $16.40 per barrel in February to $17.40 per barrel in March.
-The fall in refining cracks in three of the four areas points toward a deteriorating margin environment for VLO in March 2017 compared to February 2017.
+Falls in the refining cracks of three of the four areas point to a deteriorating margin environment for VLO in November 2016 compared to October 2016.

-However, North Atlantic cracks fell by $3.40 per barrel over 4Q16 to $10.70 per barrel in 1Q17.
-However, the fall in North Atlantic crack is likely to be offset by a rise in cracks in the other three zones.
-This points toward the likely rise in VLO’s refining margins in 1Q17 compared to 4Q16.
+The rise in the North Atlantic crack is likely to be offset by falls in the cracks in the other three zones, pointing to a likely fall in VLO’s refining margins in 4Q16 compared to 3Q16.

-To understand the refining industry better, please read An Investor’s Guide to the Refining Industry: All You Need to Know.
+To understand the refining industry better, check out our primer, An Investor’s Guide to the Refining Industry: All You Need to Know.